 Daniel Schuman, a former congressional member, said:

 Schuman said.
-“That’s especially true when cybersecurity intersects with other issues that can be more partisan — such as how much money the government should spend and how actively it should regulate private industry.”
+“That’s especially true when cyber security risk intersects with other issues that can be more partisan — such as how much money the government should spend and how actively it should regulate private industry.”

 These conflicts could be overcome by major devastation, such as cyber attack and risks most probably against the energy grid or financial sector.